-The evaluation has started on 2013-03 and concluded upon completion of the Evaluation Technical Report dated 2013-06.
+The evaluation has started on 2012-01 and concluded upon completion of the Evaluation Technical Report dated 2013-06.
 The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.
-As for the examination of procedural status conducted in relation to each work unit for configuration management, delivery and development security, the Evaluation Facility determined that the examination details of the past CC-certified products could be reused.
-Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2013-04.
+Additionally, the evaluator directly visited the development and manufacturing sites on 2012-05, 2012-06 and 2012-07 and examined procedural status conducted in relation to each work unit for configuration management, delivery and development security by investigating records and interviewing staff.
+Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2013-05.